The nutrition toolbox to generate in silico diets

 > changeCobraSolver: Gurobi interface added to MATLAB path.

-Step 2: Finding database alternatives
+Step 2: Finding database equivalents

-The first step in making an in silico diet is to find alternatives in databases that have metabolite compositions measured.
+The first step in making an in silico diet is to find equivalents in databases that have metabolite compositions measured.
 Here we use both the the U.S. Department of Agriculture, FoodData Central (USDA) database and the National Food Institute, Technical University of Denmark FRIDA (FRIDA) database.
-The function we use to find database alternatives is vmhFoodFinder.m and is available in the COBRA toolbox.
+The function we use to find database equivalents is vmhFoodFinder.m and is available in the COBRA toolbox.
 The function takes the following inputs:

 - templateFilePath Required - The full file path to where the input file is stored.
 IMPORTANT! remember to include a file extension.
 The demo file for this step is the demoFoodDescription.xlsx file.